12 Damage-Free Ways to Soundproof an Apartment [2025]

 These curtains are heavy, so you'll probably want to do a standard drill installation.
 We tell you how to do that easily using templates in this guide to hanging curtains!

-4. Seal Your Doors and Windows
+4. How Can I Seal My Doors and Windows Against Noise?

-This tip is actually for the people around you (your neighbors will be grateful).
+Rugs and padding don’t just cozy up your space; they also absorb impact sounds and reduce echoes.
 Hardwood floors may look fantastic, but they often carry sound and bother neighbors below.
 Decrease the sound bouncing around your apartment, and have a heart for your downstairs neighbors.

 Add a pad and rug to absorb sound; it could make your apartment complex a little happier.

-You may be at the mercy of your noisy neighbors with little recourse other than working it out with them.
+Sometimes the simplest solution is just having a kind conversation with your noisy neighbors.
 Go out of your way to smother your neighbors in kindness.
 Consider giving them some baked treats, a bottle of wine, and a nicely worded note if your apartment sound blockers are not working.

 It may be time to call in your landlord if noise is a pervasive, disruptive issue in your apartment.
 The landlord may ask the neighbors to quiet down or devise ways to soundproof an apartment with different strategies like carpeting the apartment above you.

-10. Use Sound Absorbing Panels
+10. Do Sound Absorbing Panels Work in Apartments?

+Sound-absorbing panels help reduce echoes inside your unit and can be used without damaging walls.
 These panels can be made from a variety of materials, such as fabric, foam, or wood.
 They work by absorbing sound waves and reducing echoes.
 Sometimes it is sufficient to prop them up against a wall, but other times, they may need to be professionally installed, so this might not be the best option for apartments.
 However, even a simple piece of wood can work as a make-shift sound absorbing panel, and it's worth a try if you've exhausted everything else.

 Apartment Soundproofing Tactics to Avoid